 Sugarcreek is a very small borough located in the state of Pennsylvania.
 With a population of 4,719 people and just one neighborhood, Sugarcreek is the 320th largest community in Pennsylvania.
-Much of the housing stock in Sugarcreek was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Sugarcreek has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Sugarcreek is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Sugarcreek isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sugarcreek are a mix of both white- and blue-collar jobs.
 Overall, Sugarcreek is a borough of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Sugarcreek who work in sales jobs (15.71%), office and administrative support (11.17%), and management occupations (8.32%).

 Telecommuters are a relatively large percentage of the workforce: 12.15% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Sugarcreek is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Sugarcreek does not have a public transit system used by locals to get to and from work.

 The per capita income in Sugarcreek in 2022 was $29,624, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $118,496 for a family of four.
 However, Sugarcreek contains both very wealthy and poor people as well.